 Intelligent Infrastructure for Human-centered Communities: This Destination Area focuses its attention on the ways that people interact with one another and with their environment.
 Interest areas include smart, healthy, and sustainable cities and communities; transportation systems; human safety, health, and wellness; integrated energy systems; network science and engineering; public policy; and cyber-physical systems.

-The successful candidate’s scholarly work and teaching should address housing policy issues, broadly defined from an economic, environmental, financial and/or social perspective.
-We are interested in candidates who approach their work in an interdisciplinary or transdisciplinary manner, utilizing mixed research methodologies.
-A preference exists for candidates whose research, teaching and community engagement interests intersect with one or more of the areas of strength within the AHRM Department, including multifamily/rental housing, lifespan housing, housing for specialized needs, affordable housing and environmentally sustainable housing options.
-A passion for undergraduate teaching is important.
+Candidates for the position are expected to engage in scholarly work and teaching addressing housing policy issues, broadly defined, from an economic, environmental, financial and/or social perspective.
+A demonstrated ability to work in an interdisciplinary or transdisciplinary manner utilizing appropriate quantitative research methods is required.
+A demonstrated ability to participate in research, teaching and community engagement activities intersecting with one or more of Department’s existing areas of strength is preferred.
+Those areas include multifamily/rental housing, lifespan housing, housing for those with specialized needs, affordable housing, and environmentally sustainable housing options.

-The starting date for the position is August 10, 2018.
+The starting date for the position is August 10, 2019.
 The applicant must have an earned doctorate degree in a housing or property management related field by the position starting date.
-Review of applications will begin February 1, 2018.
+Review of applications will begin January 22, 2019.
 The review will continue until a suitable candidate is appointed from a diverse pool of applicants.
-Salary is dependent on qualifications.
+Salary is commensurate with qualifications.
+Complete a successful criminal background check.

-To apply, go to http://www.jobs.vt.edu posting #TR0170158 and complete the on-line application.
+To apply, go to http://www.jobs.vt.edu posting #TR0180155 and complete the on-line application.
 You will be asked to supply brief demographic information and to upload a cover letter (describing qualifications and relevant experience in teaching and research or creative scholarship), your vita, and provide contact information for three (3) references.
-If you have specific questions about the position, please contact Dr. Kathleen Parrott, Chair, Search Committee at firstname.lastname@example.org .
-If you are an individual with a disability and desire accommodation, please contact Dianna Givens at email@example.com .
+If you have specific questions about the position, please contact Dr. Dustin C. Read, Chair, Search Committee at email@example.com .
+If you are an individual with a disability and desire accommodation, please contact Dianna Givens at firstname.lastname@example.org .